Cdsr99/Adonis-Docker/README.md

 # Adonis-Docker
+P.s: This is a simple Adonis API's project just to practice Dockers.

 To start this project you need to following step (With Docker installed):

 docker run -d -p 80:3333 caiorodrigues/adonis-docker:1